Machine Learning Construction: implications to cybersecurity: Optimization

-\begin{quote} ``A system is computationally intelligent when it: deals only with numerical (low-level) data, has a pattern recognition component, and does not use knowledge in the AI (Artificial Intelligence) sense; and additionally, when it (begins to) exhibit (i) computational adaptivity; (ii) computational fault tolerance; (iii) speed approaching human-like turnaround, and (iv) error rates that approximate human performance.'' \end{quote}

-Since that time the term Computational Intelligence (CI) has been accepted as a generic term to the field that combine Neural Networks, Fuzzy Logic, and Evolutionary Algorithms; see \cite{Schwefel2003AdvancesIn} and \cite{Zimmermann2002AdvCI}.
-As a still-developing field, CI may incorporate other methodologies as a coherent part.
-In \cite{Engelbrecht2002Computational} , the area of Swarm Detection is considered as a peer paradigm to the other three mentioned above.
+The term computational intelligence was first coined early by~\cite{Bezdek1992onRelationship,Bezdek1994WhatIsCI}: \begin{quote} ``A system is computationally intelligent when it: deals only with numerical (low-level) data, has a pattern recognition component, and does not use knowledge in the AI (Artificial Intelligence) sense; and additionally, when it (begins to) exhibit (i) computational adaptivity; (ii) computational fault tolerance; (iii) speed approaching human-like turnaround, and (iv) error rates that approximate human performance.'' \end{quote} Since that time, the term computational intelligence (CI) has been accepted as a generic term to the field that combines NNs, fuzzy logic, and evolutionary algorithms~\citep{Schwefel2003AdvancesIn,Zimmermann2002AdvCI}.
+Later, the area of swarm detection was considered as a peer paradigm to the other three mentioned above~\cite{Engelbrecht2002Computational}.

-In the spirit of what has been discussed in the preceding sections, these methods assume nothing about the data distributions; they try to approach the solution by merely dealing with the data, i.e., numbers (c.f. the definition above).
-Hence, the CI methods, from a purely statistical point of view, are considered as nonparametric methods.
-Sections \ref{subsubsec:projection} and \ref{subsubsec:neural} illustrated, mathematically, how Neural Networks, a basic building block in the CI field, is a special case of the projection pursuit, a nonparametric regression method.